prp-e/severus_experiment/README.md

 ## TODO
 - [x] Proof of concept with BLOOM
 - [x] Fuzzy Matching
+- [ ] Add fuzzy check to the engine
 - [ ] A simple API
 - [ ] Web based demo
 - [ ] VSCode extension